 This recipe just requires 5 everyday ingredients that you will be able to find at your local store:

 - Salmon fillets - buy skinless if you can.
 You cannot get the skin crispy when you bake salmon, so it's best to start without it or remove it with a sharp knife.
-This recipe will also work well with trout or white fish like cod or sea bass.
 Avoid using smoked fish as the flavour may be overpowering when combined with the pesto.

 - Parmesan - can be switched for other hard cheeses with a similar flavour profile such as Grana Padano or pecorino.